FelipeDunder/FelipeDunder/README.md

 <p align="left">
 My name is Felipe Dunder.
-I'm currently studyng IT wiyh a focus on systems on FIAP.
+I'm currently studyng IT with a focus on systems on FIAP.

 I am currently studying Web Developer (HTML,CSS,JS,Bootstrap), but I have studied Python anda DataBase (Oracle Data Modeler and SQL).

+Currently, I work at Mann+Hummel as an IT Intern.
+I use Power Platform and Python for daily tasks.
 </p>